Children Nutrition

 Are you prepared when your child is sick?

 This is the nature of children and all human beings to get sick sometimes.
-For infants especially, the immune system requires often several acute episodes so that it can adjust and become more mature.
+For infants especially, the immune response is learnt – the baby is protected by the mother int he womb, and will need to develop an ability to protect and control its boundaries with the world from the first day of life.
+This requires often several acute episodes so that it can adjust and become more mature.
 This means that a baby or young child may have under-active or over-active immune responses until this function becomes more autonomous.

 Thierry Clerc, MARH, Rhom, MSc